OpenTranslationBible/open-bible/en-GB/32.Jonah/md/jonah-02.md

 ## Jonah 2:1

-Then Jonah prayed to the Lord his God from the stomach of the fish,
+Jonah prayed to the Lord his God from within the belly of the fish,

 ## Jonah 2:2

-And he said,
+saying,

-> “I called out of my distress to the Lord,
+> “In my distress I called to the Lord,
-> And He answered me.
+> and He responded to me.
+From the depths of Sheol
-> I cried for help from the depth of Sheol;
+> I cried for help,
-> You heard my voice.
+> and You heard my voice.

 ## Jonah 2:3

-> For You threw me into the deep,
+> You cast me into the deep,
-> Into the heart of the seas,
+> into the heart of the seas,
-> And the current flowed around me.
+> and the currents surrounded me;
-> All Your breakers and waves passed over me.
+> all Your waves and breakers swept over me.

 ## Jonah 2:4

-> So I said, ‘I have been cast out of Your sight.
+> I thought, ‘I am driven away from Your sight;
-> Nevertheless, I will look again toward Your holy temple.’
+> yet I will look once more toward Your holy temple.’

 ## Jonah 2:5

-> Water encompassed me to the point of death.
+> The waters engulfed me to the brink of death,
-> The deep flowed around me,
+> the deep encircled me;
-> Seaweed was wrapped around my head.
+> seaweed was wrapped around my head.

 ## Jonah 2:6

-> I descended to the base of the mountains.
+> I sank to the roots of the mountains;
-> The earth with its bars was around me forever,
+> the earth with its bars closed upon me forever.
-> But You brought up my life from the pit, Lord my God.
+> Yet You, Lord my God, brought my life up from the pit.

 ## Jonah 2:7

-> While I was fainting away,
+> As my life was fading away,
 > I remembered the Lord,
-> And my prayer came to You,
+> and my prayer reached You,
-> Into Your holy temple.
+> into Your holy temple.

 ## Jonah 2:8

-> Those who are followers of worthless idols
+> Those who cling to worthless idols
-> Abandon their faithfulness,
+> forsake their loyalty,

 ## Jonah 2:9

-> But I will sacrifice to You
+> but I, with a voice of thanksgiving,
-> With a voice of thanksgiving.
+> will sacrifice to You.
-> That which I have vowed I will pay.
+> What I have vowed I will fulfil.
 > Salvation is from the Lord.”

 ## Jonah 2:10

-Then the Lord commanded the fish, and it vomited Jonah up onto the dry land.
+Then the Lord commanded the fish, and it vomited Jonah onto dry land.